Peter Sims (writer): Film

 Sims and Orlando Bloom served as executive producers for the documentary film Earthbound.
 Directed by Farhoud Meybodi, the film explores the life of Nzambi Matee, a Kenyan innovator and entrepreneur who is tackling the plastic waste epidemic in her hometown of Nairobi.
 The film won numerous awards, including a 2023 Tribeca X Award in the feature film category.

-Personal life
+Education and Personal

-Sims is a graduate of Bowdoin College and Stanford Business School.
+Sims is a graduate of Bowdoin College and Stanford Business School, and also spent several years at Stanford's Hasso Plattner Institute of Design (the d.school) studying product design.
 He grew up in the rural foothills of Northern California, where his father was a county judge, and he attended Colfax High School.
-His mother is a photographer and practicing Buddhist who worked closely with Pema Chödrön, the American Buddhist teacher, on several books.

-Sims has a daughter, Riley, who appears in Black Sheep, and for whom he dedicates the book.
-He is sixth generation Californian.
 His 3rd-great grandfather, Jacob Gundlach, founded Gundlach Bundschu Winery in Sonoma in 1858, now the oldest family-owned winery in California.